Methodology

 The rural-urban classification of postcodes for 2021 is based on the 2011 classification of output areas released in August 2013.
 Census output areas forming settlements with populations of over 10,000 are defined as urban, which can be further sub-divided into three broad morphological types based on the predominant settlement component.
 The remainder are defined as one of three rural types.

-Further information can be found at 2011 rural urban classification.
+Further information can be found at 2011 rural urban classification (opens in a new tab).

 Coherence and comparability